biarmic/minesweeper-java/README.md

 # minesweeper-java
 1) This is a minesweeper game written in Java.
-2) This game has been developed in 2 days.
+2) This game had been developed in 2 days.